-You can buy a different paint job for your jeep, giving you the colors Red, White, Green, Blue and Beige!
+Players can buy a different paint job for their jeep, giving them the colors red, white, green, blue, and beige.

 - Start Safari: Explore the Wilderness of Afrika.
-The core part of the game where you choose a character and venture around various locations, taking pictures of the wildlife.
+The core part of the game where players choose a character and venture around various locations, taking pictures of the wildlife.

-- Photo Gallery: A picture viewer of photos you have taken in the game.
-From here, you can also export any picture you took, for direct access, on the PS3's cross media bar.
-So if you take any great pictures, you can keep them forever.
-The max number of photos you can keep at a time is 200, so make sure to get out the ones you really want, before you have to clean house, and make room for more great photos.
+- Photo Gallery: A picture viewer of photos that the player has taken in the game.
+From here, players can also export any picture they have taken, for direct access, on the PS3's cross media bar.
+The maximum number of photos players can keep in-game at a time is 200.

-- Big Game Trophy: Replay The more exciting experiences from your Safari with this option, good for when you want to relive those moments and recapture that sweet shot.
+- Big Game Trophy: Replay the more exciting experiences from the Safari with this option, good for when players want to relive moments.

-- Afrika field guide: Read about any of the animals you have discovered in Safari mode.
-More pictures you take, the more you learn.
+- Afrika field guide: Read about any of the animals that have been discovered in Safari mode.

-- National Geographic Library: View Photos and videos strait from National Geographic's Archives.
-The more missions you take throughout the game, the more you unlock.
+- National Geographic Library: View photos and videos from National Geographic's Archives.
+These are progressly unlocked throughout the game.

 - Afrika viewer: View the habitats of Afrika.
 A mode with an idle camera looking out to the environment.
-Different cameras around the area are only available when you've found that landmark, So make sure to explore!
-Even time of day and background music is changeable.
-Also Perfect for referencing when and where animals will be, and what they'll be doing.
+Different cameras around the area are only available once players have found that landmark.
+Even time of day and background music is changeable in this mode.
+This mode can be used for referencing when and where animals will be, and what they'll be doing.

-in the options, lets you run the game with more vibrant sounds at 5.1 surround.
-Afrika Is a Single Player game.
-Disk Space Required:
+"Midnight Mode" in the options, lets players run the game with more vibrant sounds at 5.1 surround.

 - Disk Space Required: 2,334MB